freeCodeCamp/freeCodeCamp/guide/english/javascript/html-dom-innerhtml-property/index.md

 var element = document.getElementById("demo");
 element.innerHTML = "<div>Demo</div>";
 ```
-The HTML now will be like
+The HTML will be updated to

 ```html
 <div id="demo">